 The position paper is structured around the following issues:

 - All future scenarios for the energy transition require large investments in electricity networks but cross-sector integration between electricity, gas, hydrogen, heat, and transport is necessary where fully electrified solutions are not viable and harder to abate.

-- The concept of ‘integrated energy systems’ for electricity DSOs include examples for coordination & interface between DSOs (electricity/gas/other infrastructure operators) for grid planning and operation, highlighting their benefits.
+- The concept of ‘integrated energy systems’ for electricity DSOs includes examples for coordination & interface between DSOs (electricity/gas/other infrastructure operators) for grid planning and operation, highlighting their benefits.

-- Digitalisation and smart grids would be one of the main means to improve such a coordination.
+- Digitalisation and smart grids would be one of the main means to improve such coordination.

 - The concept of DSOs as System Integration Facilitators implies that the energy transition must be structured through integrated energy systems with the customer in the focus, where DSOs are the natural proactive enablers.

 - This entails striving for decarbonisation mainly through electrification and trying to find the connection with other technologies when a more efficient solution is achieved.

 - Working on clarification of “sector coupling” and “sector integration” while providing examples at the local level for the latter.

 The recommendations outlined in this paper put forward some key ideas to fully consider the potential for energy efficiency and its role in facilitating the transition towards more integrated energy and other sectors.